luke-gregor/vindta_reCAlk/README.md

 USAGE
 -----
-This script is for reading in output from a VINDTA.
+This script is for recalculating in output from a VINDTA.

 1. Read in the .dbs file and associated .dat files with the `dbs_to_excel()` function.
 The script creates an excel file if a  filename is given, else only a `pandas.DataFrame` is returned.
 2. Columns for nutrients are added to the excel file.
 These should be filled out before running the second recalculation step where CRMs are used to calibrate the data.